-The stove MUST be installed by a competent person or company qualified to install solid fuel appliances with a boiler (e.g. HETAS) in line with local Building Regulations such as Approved Document J for England and Wales.
+The stove MUST be installed by a competent person or company qualified to install solid fuel appliances (e.g. HETAS) in line with local Building Regulations such as Approved Document J for England and Wales.
 Failure to comply with this may result in void product warranties.